wp-plugins/spokesperson/readme.txt

 == Installation ==
 **From your WordPress dashboard**

-Visit \'Plugins > Add New\'
+Visit 'Plugins > Add New'

-Search for \'Spokesperson\'
+Search for 'Spokesperson'
 Activate Spokesperson from your Plugins page.

 **From WordPress.org**

 Download Spokesperson.

-Upload the \'Spokesperson\' directory to your \'/wp-content/plugins/\' directory, using your favorite method (ftp, sftp, scp, etc...)
+Upload the 'Spokesperson' directory to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)

 Activate Spokesperson from your Plugins page.

 **Once Activated**

-In User profile you will see two new fields \"Position\" and \"Twitter Username\".
+In User profile you will see two new fields "Position" and "Twitter Username".
 Fill them with required information.

 ![image](http://demo.evenfly.com/wp-content/uploads/2015/06/spokesperson-1.png)

 Visit the Appearence > Widgets page from your wp-admin.
-In there you will see a new widget called \"Spokesperson\".
+In there you will see a new widget called "Spokesperson".
 Drag and drop to your widget area and you will see all users registered in your site are there.
-Check \'em up users you want to show in widget.
+Check 'em up users you want to show in widget.

 ![image](http://demo.evenfly.com/wp-content/uploads/2015/06/spokesperson-2.png)